calsora/power-platform-github-copilot-kit/README.md

-# Power Platform github Copilot Repo
+# Power Platform GitHub Copilot Repo

 I found it wasn't that clear where to start with agents, skills and instructions and to structure a generic repo.
 Therefore, I've built a lightweight repo to help people getting started using Github Copilot with the Power Platform.